JudeWillmer/Windows-Server-2022-Lab/01 - User and Group Management/README.md

 → OK
 ```

-*Repeat the process for each Organisational Unit created.*
+*Repeated the process for each Organisational Unit created.*

 ---